 The same technique can also be applied to the ULE.
 The integration limits in Eqs.~\eqref{eq:U-lindblad} and~\eqref{eq:U-lamb} can be localized around $t$, i.e. replaced by $\int_{t-T_a}^{t+T_a}$.
 However, choosing an appropriate $T_a$ is a process of trial and error.
 The user needs to determine its value in a case-by-case manner.

-\subsection{Precomputing the Lamb shift}
+\subsubsection{Precomputing the Lamb shift}

-HOQST adopts numerical techniques proposed in~\cite{keller_computing_2016} to calculate Cauchy principle value in the Lamb shift~\eqref{eq:lambshift}.
-Instead of evaluating it at each ODE step, to speed up the computations all the ME solvers support precomputing the Lamb shift on a predefined grid and use interpolation to fill up the values between the grid points.
+Instead of evaluating the Lamb shift~\eqref{eq:lambshift} at each ODE step, to speed up the computations all the ME solvers support precomputing the Lamb shift on a predefined grid and use interpolation to fill up the values between the grid points.

-\subsection{Adiabatic frame}
+\subsubsection{Adiabatic frame}

 For a typical annealing process, the total annealing time is usually much larger than the inverse energy scale of the problem